4 Common Causes Of Road Accidents

 There is a legal limit to how much alcohol one can drink while driving.
 However, as the tolerance of every individual is different.
 The different factors, such as height, weight, and even gender, can have an impact on the person’s ability to lose control.
 Considering this, it is imperative to avoid drinking and driving altogether.

 Another common reason, leading to road accidents, is losing control of the vehicle.
 In this case, the accidents take place when the drivers drive too fast, without slowing down to safe speed while taking a bend in the road or changing the lanes.

 Additionally, the loss of vehicular control can also take place in harsh weather conditions.
 During harsh rain or snow, the rate of roadside accidents tends to rise.
 The risk of an accident further increases when the driver fails to drive carefully and slowly.
 When this happens, the car aquaplanes, which means the wheels lose traction on the road’s surface, thus causing the car to skid.

 However, you can still regain control, after the car skids, by stopping the brakes and turning the skids.
 This means that you must steer the wheel in the direction that the car’s rear is facing, in order to create a balance.

 With that said, it is essential to avoid putting yourself in a situation where you can lose control.
 As long as you follow the speed limit, and drive carefully during adverse weather conditions, you can prevent the car from losing control.

-Reckless or rash driving
+reckless or careless driving

 Reckless driving is also a leading cause of accidents.
 When you drive in a hurry, you can make aggressive mistakes, which can result in fatal injuries.
 However, speeding is not the only component of reckless driving.
-In fact, texting while driving, driving while distracted, and tailgating also falls in the category of rash driving.
+In fact, texting while driving, driving while distracted, and tailgating also falls in the category of wreckless driving.